Thursday Exercise 1.4: Try Singularity on the OSG (Optional)¶

 Submit the tensorflow example job¶

-The job will look for a machine on the OSG that has singularity installed, creates the singularity container with the image
+The job will look for a machine on the OSG that has singularity installed.
+On a matched machine, the job creates the singularity container from the image

-After the job is completed, you will see the output file
+After your job completed, you will see an output file